nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

 Replay Mitigations
 ------------------

-This section presents multiple ways that a client or server can prevent the replay of a TokenBinding while still using Token Binding with 0-RTT data.
+This section presents multiple ways that a client or server can mitigate the replay of a TokenBinding while still using Token Binding with 0-RTT data.

-If a client or server implements a measure that prevents all replays, then its peer does not also need to implement such a mitigation.
-A client that is concerned about replay SHOULD implement a replay mitigation instead of relying solely on a signal from the server through the replay indication extension.
 Note that even with replay mitigations, 0-RTT Token Binding is vulnerable to other attacks.

-### Server Mitigations {#server-replay}
+### Server Mitigations

 If a server uses a session cache instead of stateless tickets, it can enforce that a PSK generated for resumption can only be used once.
 If an